robert-jacques/INF4000-Data-Visualisation/README.md

 3. **Density Plots:** Comparison of feature distributions by mood category.
 4. **Grouped Bar Charts:** Analysis of variance across key audio attributes.

-## 📝 Key Findings
-* Higher valence (positive mood) correlates with increased **danceability** and more consistent **energy** levels.
-* Insights suggest that mood-based categorisation can significantly enhance the precision of personalised recommendation algorithms.

 ---

 ## 📁 Repository Structure
-* `/code`: R scripts for data processing and `ggplot2` implementation.
+* **`code/inf4000-spotify-analysis.R`**: R script for data processing and `ggplot2` implementation.
+Configured with a remote URL for full reproducibility.
+* **`data/inf4000-spotify-tracks.csv`**: The complete Spotify Tracks Dataset (114,000 records) utilised for the primary analysis.
-* `/visualisations`: Final high-resolution composite plot.
+* **`visualisations/inf4000-valence-analysis-composite.png`**: Final high-resolution composite plot.
-* `/report`: Detailed reflection on design choices and the ASSERT framework application.
+* **`report/inf4000-data-visualisation.pdf`**: Detailed reflection on design choices and the ASSERT framework application.

+---

+## 🚀 How to Reproduce
+The analysis script is designed for autonomy.
+1. Clone this repository.
+2. Open the script in `/code` and run.
+It will pull the source data directly from this GitHub repository to ensure consistent results.